-See Chapter 33, "Verifying Data Integrity for General Accounting," Printing the Accounts without Business Units Report, page 394.
+See Printing the Accounts without Business Units Report.

-4. Run the Update BU.Obj.Sub to Jrnl Ent program (R09806).
+Run the Update BU.Obj.Sub to Jrnl Ent program (R09806).

 This program updates the company number for all transactions for the business unit in the F0911 and F0902 tables.

 Alternatively, run these integrity reports in update mode in sequential order: